HidekiKawahara/FVN/README.md

 ## Release note

+### A substantial update of the interactive and realtime acoustic measurement tool with revision on FVN infrastructure (07/Aug./2020)

+Please refer an article [PDF](http://arxiv.org/abs/2008.02439) for technical details.

 ### Preparation for Otogaku 2020: directory (ieiceAndAsj2020March) update

 ### A snapshot directory (ieiceAndAsj2020March) for FVN applications is added (04/March/2020)